Physics-informed neural networks for pathloss prediction

-where $w(x,y)$ denotes a properly defined weight function.
-Typical weight functions include the Dirac delta distribution supported on the line of sight, the network shadowing, normalized ellipse, or inverse area elliptical model \cite{Patwari2008,Hamilton2013}.
-As elliptical weight functions increase the dimensionality and introduce a domain dependency, we employ the line integral model as in traditional computer tomography applications.
-We note that the network shadowing model can be obtained by simple application of a distance based scaling factor to the training data and to the predictions at testing time.
+where $w(x,y)$ is a given weight function corresponding to different physical propagation models.
+Typical propagation models from the literature include the network shadowing, normalized ellipse, inverse area elliptical model \cite{Patwari2008,Hamilton2013} or the line integral model as in traditional computer tomography applications.